malloryshea/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. The core features of Node.js and Express and why they are useful.
+1. The core features of Node.js and Express and why they are useful. - Node.js and Express combined allow us to run backed servers using Javascript.
+This is useful as it allows simple web backends to operate on the same language and the front end app.
-1. Understand and explain the use of Middleware.
+1. Understand and explain the use of Middleware. - Middleware is a way to keep logic/needed coded in one place to use in multiple endpoints.
-1. The basic principles of the REST architectural style.
+1. The basic principles of the REST architectural style. - (CRUD) Create, read, update, and delete
-1. Understand and explain the use of Express Routers.
+1. Understand and explain the use of Express Routers. - Express routers allow us to keep similar endpoints in one concise location.
-1. Describe tooling used to manually test the correctness of an API.
+1. Describe tooling used to manually test the correctness of an API. - Tooling is used to test the client side of an API call.